 You must inform Ofgem, so payments can be transferred to the new owner.

 What do I do if things go wrong?

 If you can’t sort it out with your installer, then the process for complaints is available on the Renewable Energy Consumer Code website.

-Can I install a log boiler stove that connects to the
+Can I install a log boiler stove that connects to the heating system?

 No, these are not allowed, as there’s nothing to stop you burning coal in them too.
 The only boiler stoves that are eligible are those burning biomass pellets.

 The RHI is open to all non-domestic installations of renewable heat.
 All systems must be metered.
 The incentive will be paid for 20 years to eligible technologies that have installed since 15 July 2009, with payments made for each kWh of renewable heat produced.
 The payments will be index linked.

 The following technologies are eligible: